DawsonColey/COVID-19_Colleges/README.md

 ## Getting Started
 To begin following this repository, first click the "Documentation" folder and then click on the "Creating a Subset.ipynb" file.
 This file will open up a document that will direct you on how to use **Python3** in **Google Colabs** that will allow you to download and import the data you need.
 Follow along to create your own subset of the data located in this repository.
 > If you want to be able to describe your own process in creating data, or use text cells in general, I recommend using [markdown](https://markdownlivepreview.com/).
-It will provide you with a basic, elementary level guide on how to use different codes in markdown and implement them in your text cells.
+It will provide you with a basic, elementary level guide on how to use different codes in markdown for your text cells.

 ## Need Help?
 * If you are confused on how Github works or what Github is in general, you can use this [link](https://docs.github.com/en/get-started/start-your-journey/about-github-and-git) that will provide you with a in-detail description on what Github is, how to use it, creating an account, and more!